Coralie Clarke Rees

-Coralie Clarke, later Coralie Clarke Rees BA (23 October 1908 – 14 February 1972) was a Western Australian author.
+Coralie Clarke, later Coralie Clarke Rees BA (23 October 1908 – 14 February 1972) was an Australian children author, playwright and dramatist, journalist and radio commentator and foreign correspondent.

 Biography

 Coralie Clarke Rees was born in Perth, eldest daughter of Guildford "Gil" Clarke (1883–1949) and his wife Sylvia Clarke née Norton, of Mount Hawthorn.
 Gil Clarke, a champion bowler, was secretary of the Western Australian Bowling Association for 11 years, and died on the Mount Lawley bowling green.